 Practice: most necessary bow hunting tips for beginners

 Before you step out for hunting, it will be better if you rehearse bow hunting by using all the accessories you plan to hunt with.
 That includes your dress, broadheads, bow sight, arrow rest, quiver, even gloves.
 Because each of these stuff affects your shooting differently.
 Having and not having any of them plays a crucial role in bow hunting.
 And you will need to check all of them before your hunt actually.

 After that, eliminate one of the broadheads and rehearse bow hunting.
 If you think they are affecting your target differently, adjust the sight for your broadheads.

-Lastly, rehearse shooting from different positions which includes kneeling and from tree stand at difficult angles.
+Lastly, rehearse shooting from different positions which include kneeling and from a tree stand at difficult angles.

 Study Animal Anatomy:

 It is essential to know the location of the heart and lungs of an animal so that you get to understand where you should aim.
 If a deer is a broadside to you, then you’ll be needing to target right behind the shoulder, one-third of the way up to its body.